 There are many fine textbooks on public financial management.
 Each does certain things well, but in our view, none covers all the concepts, techniques, and analytical tools that today’s public policy and administration graduate students need to put their passion into action.
 This book is our best attempt to weave that material together in a fresh, robust, concise, and immersive way.
 We also believe the time is right to bring to the market a free, open-source treatment of this critically important subject.

-At the University of Washington we use this text for a one quarter (10 week) introductory course titled “Public Financial Management and Budgeting.”
-We believe it’s suitable for a similarly-structured semester-long course.
+At the University of Washington and the University of Chicago, we use this text for a variety of quarter-length introductory courses on public finance, budgeting, and financial management.
+We believe it’s also suitable for a similarly structured semester-long course.
 Sections of the text might also be suitable for other courses often found in Master of Public Administration, Master of Public Policy, and other programs.
-Chapters 2 and 3 would be appropriate for courses on governmental accounting, debt management, credit analysis, or non-profit financial management.
-Chapters 4 and 5 work well for an applied course on public or non-profit budgeting.
+Chapters 2 and 3 would be appropriate for courses on governmental accounting, debt management, or non-profit financial management.
+Chapters 4 and 5 work well for an applied public or non-profit budgeting course.

 University of Washington